We supply a wide range of organic CBD products with NO THC,

 There are several ways to take CBD:

-Topical - For localized pain, topicals are the best.
-After applying, your should have noticeable relief in 15 minutes or less.
+Topical - After applying, it takes about 15 minutes to act.
 The absorption may be less than other delivery methods so a higher CBD concentration may be necessary to get the desired effect.

 Suppositories - Because suppositories bypass the digestive system including the liver, they enter the body very fast within 15 minutes and are long last, up to 8 hours.